-- 1. Council File 21-0658, which proposed to investigate strategies to fast-track developments deeded 100 percent affordable housing, that is, priced according to tenant income and below market-rate. - 2.
-Council File 14-1635-S10, which instructed the Department of City Plan- ning to propose better regulations for short-term rentals. - 3.
-CF 15-0129-S1, which would formally enact the provisions of the Mello Act, which the state legislature approved in 1982 but was only provisionally implemented in the City of Los Angeles. - 4.
-The Committee further supported initiatives by its colleagues from the Westside Regional Alliance of Councils (WRAC) to improve oversight of developers, prevent abuse of planning process and to support ACA 7, a ballot initiative to give local governments exclusive control over land use, zoning, and planning decisions. - 5.
+- Composed of Chair Drew Ruesch, Vice-Chair Stacey Greenwald, and 2nd Vice-Chair Tyler Laferriere-Holloway, the PLUM Committee shall promote community input and involvement in land use, planning, beautification and appropriately sized public, commercial and residential development in the Mar Vista region, and provide recommendations to the MVCC Board of Directors regarding such issues, in order to improve the health and quality of life for MVCC stakeholders. - 2.
+Council File 21-0658, which proposed to investigate strategies to fast-track developments deeded 100 percent affordable housing, that is, priced according to tenant income and below market-rate. - 3.
+Council File 14-1635-S10, which instructed the Department of City Planning to propose better regulations for short-term rentals. - 4.
+CF 15-0129-S1, which would formally enact the provisions of the Mello Act, which the state legislature approved in 1982 but was only provisionally implemented in the City of Los Angeles. - 5.
+The Committee further supported initiatives by its colleagues from the Westside Regional Alliance of Councils (WRAC) to improve oversight of developers, prevent abuse of planning process and to support ACA 7, a ballot initiative to give local governments exclusive control over land use, zoning, and planning decisions. - 6.
 Conditional Use Permits were approved empowering local businesses and restaurants to expand their commercial activities in Mar Vista and better serve the tastes and needs of our community.
-Supported permits have been for a restaurant in Zone 4, two restaurants in Zone 2, and a market and two restaurants in Zone 5, one of which heartily supported the efforts of a chef and restauranteur to expand into the spaces formally
+Supported permits have been for a restaurant and market in Zone 4, two

+- restaurants in Zone 2, and a market and two restaurants in Zone 5, one of which heartily supported the efforts of a chef and restauranteur to expand into the spaces formally. - 7.
+The PLUM committee did not suggest approval for 12106 Herbert Street, 3921 S. Moore Street, 12735-12737 Mitchell Avenue, and 12759-12761 West Caswell Avenue.